 Hot Smoked Salmon

-This salmon recipe takes a total of 3 days so it’s important to plan ahead.
-At the winery we like to use damp grapevines as our smoke medium, but most fruitwoods and hardwoods make perfect substitutions.
-A proper smoke box is the most controlled way to smoke salmon, but if you do not own a smoker, I have included a method you can try on your home charcoal grill.
+This salmon recipe takes a total of 3 days, so it’s important to plan ahead.
+A proper smoke box is the most controlled way to smoke salmon, but if you do not own a smoker, I have included a method for a charcoal grill.
 (See the Chef’s Note below.)

-- Trim the salmon filets and remove any bones.
-Rinse under cold water, pat dry and place in a wide shallow container large enough to hold all the salmon filets and 1 quart of liquid.
+- Trim the salmon filets and remove any pin bones.
+Rinse under cold water, pat dry, and place in a wide shallow container large enough to hold all the salmon filets in one layer with 1 quart of liquid.

-- Place the water, salt, brown sugar, bay leaves and thyme into a small sauce pot and bring to a boil.
-Stir to dissolve all of the salt and sugar.
-Pour this mixture into the container of ice water to cool quickly.
+- In a small saucepan, bring the water, salt, brown sugar, bay leaves, and thyme to a boil, stirring to dissolve the salt and sugar.
+Pour the brine into the container of ice water and cool to room temperature.

-- Pour the chilled brine over the salmon filets; place in the refrigerator for 48 hours.
-During this time the salt and sugar will penetrate deep into the salmon and the flesh will begin to cure.
+- Pour the brine over the salmon filets.
+The salmon should be covered with the brine; add more cold water if necessary to cover.
+Cover the container and refrigerate for 48 hours.
+(During this time the salt and sugar will penetrate deep into the salmon and the flesh will begin to cure.)

 - Remove the salmon from the brine and pat dry with paper towels.
-Place onto a cookie tray and refrigerate uncovered for 12-24 hours.
-This will form the important pellicle, or skin, over the filets so the smoke can adhere to the fish.
+Place on a baking sheet and refrigerate uncovered for 12 to 24 hours.
+(This will form the important pellicle, or skin, over the filets so the smoke can adhere to the fish.)

-- Place in a hot smoker set to 180°F for 2 hours or until the internal temperature of the salmon reaches 150°F. Chill in the refrigerator for 4 hours to thoroughly cool before serving.
-The salmon will last up to 7 days in the refrigerator or up to 30 days in the freezer.
+- Place in a hot smoker set to 180°F until the internal temperature of the salmon reaches 150˚F, about 2 hours.
+Remove from the smoker and refrigerate the salmon for 4 hours to thoroughly cool before serving.
+The salmon may be refrigerated for up to 7 days or frozen for up to 30 days.